President of El Salvador: Powers and duties

-According to the 1983 constitution, the is a part of the executive branch of the Salvadoran government along with the vice president and the cabinet.
+According to the 1983 constitution, the president is a part of the executive branch of the Salvadoran government along with the vice president and the cabinet.
 The president appoints his cabinet ministers, vice ministers, and the governors of El Salvador's 14 departments (the equivalent of states or provinces).
 The president serves as the commander-in-chief of the Armed Forces of El Salvador and is in charge of El Salvador's foreign affairs.

 The president is allowed to submit legislation to the Legislative Assembly for approval.
 The president is also allowed to veto any legislation passed by the Legislative Assembly, but the legislature can override a veto with a two-third majority vote.
-The president can challenge the constitutionality of law before the Supreme Court of Justice, but if the court rules the legislation is constitution, the president is required to sign the legislation into law.
+The president can challenge the constitutionality of law before the Supreme Court of Justice, but if the court rules the legislation is constitutional, the president is required to sign the legislation into law.

 Checks and balances

 The Legislative Assembly exerts some checks on the president's power as provided by the constitution.
 The president requires the approval of the Legislative Assembly in order to leave El Salvador for any reason.
 The president is also required to report anything to the Legislative Assembly upon request with the exception of military secrets, as well as to address the Legislative Assembly at the start of every calendar year regarding the prior year's government affairs.
 The Legislative Assembly is able to impeach and remove the president with a two-thirds majority vote.
 The president cannot ratify international treaties without the approval of the Legislative Assembly.

 The length of presidential terms has varied throughout Salvadoran history.
 From 1841 to 1864, presidential terms lasted two years.
 From 1864 to 1871, presidential terms were extended to last four years.
 Two year terms were briefly restored from 1871 to 1872 before being reverted back to four year terms.
 Four-year long presidential terms remained extant (with a brief reduction to three years between 1883 and 1886) until the 1939 constitution extended presidential terms to six years.
 Term lengths were briefly reverted back to four years in 1946 before being extended back to six years in 1950.
 From 1962 to 2025, presidential terms have been five years long.
 In 2025, the Legislative Assembly of El Salvador approved a constitutional reform that extended presidential terms to six years; the change will go into effect following the 2027 presidential election.